Redemption of the Soul

 The Temporary Covering of Sin

-When the Lord created the nation of Israel, He established a governing system of laws that defined God’s moral standard of conduct for humanity and set up a temporary covering for involuntary sin.
+When the Lord created the nation of Israel, He established a governing system of laws that defined God’s moral standard of conduct for humanity.
+He set up a temporary covering for involuntary sin.
 Regrettably, God’s Mosaic Law left uncertainty about the permanent removal of sin and did nothing to alter our sinful nature.

-The Law of Moses was intended to bring us to a place where we would continually ask this question: How can water purification rituals or the sacrifice of an animal, even the sacrifice of our flesh, purify and redeem the deeper parts of our heart and soul?
-But unfortunately, the answer to this question remains a mystery.
+The Law of Moses was intended to bring us to a place where we would continually ask this question: How can water purification rituals or sacrificing an animal, even our flesh, purify and redeem the deeper parts of our heart and soul?
+Unfortunately, the answer to this question remains a mystery.

 The Lord provided three sacrifices in the Temple as a temporary covering for sin.
 The scapegoat symbolically removed the personal guilt of the Israelites.
-And the red heifer symbolically took away the defilement of death that separated man from God.
-And the living bird offering dipped in water and blood for purification from leprosy symbolically removed the death that came from personal sinfulness.
+The red heifer symbolically took away the defilement of death that separated man from God, and the living bird offering dipped in water and blood for purification from leprosy symbolically removed the death that came from personal sinfulness.

 Once again, the Old Testament dispensation had no provision within its sanctuary for complete spiritual purification.
 Nevertheless, and although not completely understood, these three temporary sacrificial offerings provided hope for the coming salvation of our Messiah.